 Let $\bar{f}$ be the superadditive closure of $f$.
 We now get the following inequalities:

 Thus we see that $\gamma$ has area bounded by

 \end{proof}

-\begin{proof}[Proof of Corollary \ref{cor:triangle-thm-3}] For a null-homotopic word $w(X)$ of length $\leq n$ with corresponding edge loop $\gamma$ in $\mathrm{Cay}(K,U\cup T)$ our method provides us with a van Kampen diagram obtained by gluing together triangles and bigons as in Figure \ref{fig:hyptriangle}.
+\begin{proof}[Proof of Corollary \ref{cor:triangle-thm-3}] For a null-homotopic word $w(X)$ of length $\leq n$ with corresponding edge loop $\gamma$ in $\mathrm{Cay}(K,U\cup T)$ our method provides us with a filling which is a product of conjugates of fillings for the boundary words of triangles and bigons as in Figure \ref{fig:hyptriangle} by subwords of $w(X)$.
 The same arguments as above show that we can construct fillings for the triangles such that the total area of the filling of $\gamma$ is $\preccurlyeq log(n)\cdot \overline{f}(n)$, where we may now choose the fillings of the regions of the triangle so that their filling diameter is $\leq g(12\cdot 3\cdot 2^k)\preccurlyeq g(n)$.
 Indeed, the length of the boundary loop of every region of a triangle is bounded above by the length of the boundary loop of the triangle of depth $0$, which is $\leq 12\cdot 3\cdot 2^k$, thus the filling diameter for every triangle is $\preccurlyeq g(n)$.